dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_ROS_Sample/README.md

 * The photo taking procedure
 * The start/stop video recording procedure

-Developers can play with this example via the ROS interaction.
+Developers can play with this example via the ROS interaction interface.

 ##Directory Structure
 * include: header files